A complete guide to people counting technology and its uses. People Counting in 2026: The Complete Guide

 How is people counting hardware installed?

-The installation process depends on the type of technology being used.
-Here are some general steps to install a people counting system:
+The installation process depends on the type of technology, but here are some general steps to follow:

 Do people counting cameras pose a privacy concern?